 Bexar County is underlain by the Trinity (Hill Country) Aquifer, the Edwards (Balcones Fault Zone) Aquifer, and the Carrizo Aquifer (Figure 417).
 The Carrizo Aquifer, which is not a part of this study, underlies the southeastern portion of the county.
 Wells within Bexar County are geographically consistent such that those screened in the Trinity (Hill Country) Aquifer are located to the north of the county and all wells screened in the Edwards (Balcones Fault Zone) Aquifer are located generally within the middle of the county.
-Revised irrigation water needs estimates were determined based on the geographic distribution of wells screened in the Trinity (Hill Country) Aquifer, rather than based on the overlapping aquifer footprints.
+Revised irrigation water needs estimates were determined based on the geographic distribution of wells screened in the Trinity (Hill Country) Aquifer and those screened in the Edwards (Balcones Fault Zone) Aquifer, rather than based on the overlapping aquifer footprints.